-- 1. Teachers requiring costume for class work should notify Catherine Fay (email catherine.fay@thelir.ie) before the beginning of each term - 2.
+- 1. Teachers requiring costume for class work should notify Clodagh Deegan email clodagh.deegan@thelir.ie before the beginning of each term - 2.
 Teachers should nominate the class rep and 1 other student to be responsible for costume collections and returns - 3.
-Teachers should notify Catherine Fay which students are responsible - 4.
+Teachers should notify Clodagh Deegan which students are responsible - 4.
 Class Rep should notify the Costume Supervisor; (SMTT 2nd Year student allocated to production.) of their requirements, who should be able to fulfil any requests within reason. - 5.
 When available the dressing rooms will hold the allocated costumes, rather than the costume room being accessible at all times as this is disturbing to classes or business that goes on in the costume room. - 6.
-There will be a two rails of costumes in each dressing room that should be available year round. - 7.
+There will be two rails of costumes in each dressing room that should be available year-round. - 7.
 All dressing rooms, rehearsal rooms and studios are to be cleared of costumes after use - 8.
-No dumping / storing of costume around the building in class rooms / hidden areas / scenic - 9.
-If costumes are borrowed for classes they must be returned at the end of each session.
-Teachers should allow time within their class for this to happen

-10. Any issues with costume management need to be liaised via student rep or teacher with Catherine Fay
+No dumping / storing of costume around the building in classrooms / hidden areas / scenic - 9.
+If costumes are borrowed for classes, they must be returned at the end of each session.
+Teachers should allow time within their class for this to happen - 10.
+Any issues with costume management need to be liaised via student rep or teacher with Clodagh Deegan